 Using creatine daily means maintaining your creatine muscle saturation is guaranteed, so available energy is always ready to be used and provides you with a performance boost during training.

-By moving to every other day your creatine stores could slowly decrease because you aren’t constantly replenishing what you are using.
 As a result, this could impact the benefits and sustained results many have come to enjoy through using creatine.

-- You may feel sick or unwell using the “creatine every other day” approach
+- You may feel sick or unwell using the “creatine every other day” approach.

 This is because of the dosing required when taking creatine on alternating days.

-As I’ll discuss in the next section, if you want to maintain your creatine stores, you will need to take more creatine on the days that you do take it than you otherwise would if you were to take it every day.
+As I’ll discuss in the next section, if you want to maintain your creatine stores, you will need to take more creatine on the days you do take it than you otherwise would if you were to take it every day.

 The result is that some people experience sickness with higher serving amounts of creatine.